-Currently, I am enrolled as a student in the Environmental Dynamics program at the University of Arkansas.
-I have chosen to research how anthropogenic forces impact the spatiotemporal habitat suitability of ticks in Arkansas, and the vulnerable populations of the state.
+During my doctoral research, I focused on how anthropogenic forces impact the spatiotemporal habitat suitability of ticks in Arkansas, and the vulnerable populations of the state.
 I work in the Environmental GIS and Cartography Lab under Dr. Brad Peter.

 https://egcl.uark.edu

-I am dual-enrolled in the University of Arkansas Master of Public Health program to expand my public health toolkit and understanding to supplement my doctoral research.
+I elected to concurrently complete a Master of Public Health program at the University of Arkansas Master to expand my public health toolkit to supplement my doctoral research.

 I chose to focus in public health administration as an avenue to understand how public health policy and practices were evolving due to a changing climate.
 The core principals of a public administrator are ethics, leadership, fiscal responsibility, and equity.